dan-simon/js-lisp/README.md

 The current licence is MIT.

-To use it, download the files in it and run the js_lisp_4 file with node.
-(Yes, versions 1, 2, and 3 existed in the past, but 4 has been around for a long time.)
+To use it, download the files in it and run the js_lisp_5 file with node.
+(Version 5 is relatively new, but is actually not that different from Version 4.)

 It has: